ZacharyGeurts/AMOURANTHRTX/README.md

 SECURE.
 I can not tell if you pirated my code by looking at the binary.
 Hackers.
 Nothing inside here.
 At least switch your build from debug to release.
+StoneKey.hpp should be global singleton's to the other hpp de[patment store.
+Spoilers.
+It is the whole store.
+If not ask Grok to turn 500 lines into 535.
 Use the green code button above to download zip.
 Or, use the preferred method with git.
 GLHF.